About Us

 Education is a central focus of our Division.
 UCLA rheumatologists have chaired the preparation of national guidelines for prevention, diagnosis, and treatment of rheumatic diseases, impacting local, national, and international communities.
 These guidelines have been published in the official journal of the American College of Rheumatology.

 We continue to attract top graduates from medical schools and internal medicine programs to train with us as fellows.
-Additionally, all Internal Medicine residents study with us.
-Several faculty members are also preparing new editions of textbooks in rheumatic diseases.
+All Internal Medicine residents also study with our faculty.
+Several faculty members are currently preparing new editions of key textbooks in rheumatic diseases.

 Advancing Care Together

 UCLA Rheumatology continues to thrive in research, education, and clinical care.
 We sincerely thank our patients, participants, and colleagues for their support.
-To make a contribution and help advance our work, please visit our website.
+To help advance our work, please consider making a contribution on our donation page.

 Thank you for trusting UCLA Rheumatology with your care.